Install opencv3.4.1(or newer version) on windows

 14. Add the path of this folder into system path.
 Without step 13 and 14, the exe wouldn't be able to find the dll when we execute the app, and you may see following error when you execute the app from command line(Pic12).
 I recommend you use the tool--Rapid environment editor(Pic13) to edit your path on windows.

-They are easy, but they could be annoying at first.
+These are easy but could be annoying at first.
 I hope this post could leverage your frustration.
 You can find the source codes located at github.